simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 ## Step 3.
 Closed-loop control - torque using voltage

-Once you have a working sensor, working motor and driver you can proceed to the closed-loop motion control testing.
+Once you have a working sensor, working motor and driver you can proceed to the Closed-Loop control testing.
 The first one to test is the torque control mode using voltage, this one is the simplest form of the closed loop control that is available in the <span class="simple">Simple<span class="foc">FOC</span>library</span>.
 You can find the examples of this torque mode for different sensors in the library examples folder `examples/motion_control/torque_control`.
 Here is an example of the `BLDCMotor3PWM` driver and `Encoder` as position sensor:
 ```cpp
 #include <SimpleFOC.h>